 Tamearra Dyson, owner of Souley Vegan, has been cooking her signature vegan dishes since the age, of 18.
-Chef Dyson, a vegan from an early age believes in cruelty free eating.
+Chef Dyson, a vegan from an early age, believes in cruelty free eating.

-Growing up my Mother fed us three kids (My brother Myron, Sister Rosalie and myself) a primarily vegetarian diet.
+Growing up my Mother fed us three kids (my brother Myron, Sister Rosalie and myself) a primarily vegetarian diet.
 She didn’t call it that at the time, she just tried to do her best with what she had.

 Remembering that it would take my mother because of her pride, an hour to get up the strength to call one of my aunties or Grandfather to ask for food to feed us children when we didn’t have any.
 I too had that pride and did not want to ask anyone for anything..but I did, I humbled myself and went on a quest for money while continuing to take any and all catering jobs, farmers market etc. to make the money.
 Yes I got insulted a few times and It was embarrassing and very humbling.

-After signing I thought, YES!! then I thought, now how am I going to pay rent, get equipment in the restaurant etc. (story TBC) this was in March of 2009.
+After signing I thought, YES!! then I thought, now how am I going to pay rent, get equipment in the restaurant etc. this was in March of 2009.
 When I opened Souley Vegan in July of 2009 I had to my name one pair of pants and the 27 dollars my sister put in the cash register right before I opened the doors.

-Soon I will tell the story of how I paid rent with no money for the 4 months I had the property before we actually opened….
+To find out how I paid rent with no money for the 4 months I had the property before we actually opened…you’ll have to find me at the restaurant.
+Come say hello and let me tell you.
 The money I made the first day went towards supplies for the second day and so on…to be continued …xoxo!!